boisgera/leap/Don't panic!.md

 While this is handy, the "panic!" function should be used with care:

-  - Since one cannot recover from a `panic!` the user of a code that may panic has no way to deal with them.
+  - Since one cannot recover from a `panic!` the user of a code that may panic has no way to deal with it.

   - Panics rely on convention (the "!" in the name) but are invisible to the type checker.
 To get help from the type checker in your